 Altitude sickness?
 Most people feel short of breath during the summit.
 However, you never sleep higher than 2,600m (8,658ft) so altitude sickness is not an issue.

 Should you get travel insurance?
 Yes.
 With any trekking there is an inherent risk and Rinjani is no joke!
-We use and recommend World Nomads travel insurance.
+We used World Nomads travel insurance.
 They have saved our butts multiple times (motorbike accident in Bali and torn ligaments in Vietnam).
-Our comprehensive guide to Travel Insurance will lay it all out for you here.

 Best time of year: April – November as it is considered dry season.
 The majority of wet season the mountain is off limits and Senaru/Sembulan’s economy shuts down.